nicholasRuhman/ad-python-playground/README.md

 In each objective directory there is a README.md file that describes the coding objective.
 Follow the instructions in the README.

 ### Test your code:
+Your objectives will be evaluated by pytest.
+The first line of the python source file for each objective is a comment containing the string "NO-TEST" which tells pytest to skip this objective when testing.

+At first, all the objective tests will be skipped.
+As you complete the coding for each objective, remove the "NO-TEST" comment from the first line of the objective source file.

 #### Run pytest to see if you have achieved the objective:
 *MacOS*
 ```